 Physical Causes of Depression

-1. Have your primary care physician rule out physical causes by conducting a thorough physical exam that would include thyroid disfunction and blood sugar.
+1. Have your primary care physician rule out physical causes by conducting a thorough physical exam that would include thyroid dysfunction and blood sugar.
 The thyroid gland controls your hormones that then control your moods.
 They can be treated accordingly.

 Alcohol and marijuana are depressants and should be avoided.
 Alcohol stays in your system and affects your mood for about 48 hours.
 Marijuana stays in your system and depresses your mood for about 30 days.

 4. Depression can result from your stress level exceeding your coping skills.
 Your body attempts to help you cope with stress by triggering adrenaline.
-Stress results from any change positive or negative which is occurred within the past year.
+Stress results from any change positive or negative which occurred within the past year.
 Adrenaline is triggered whenever you are in a stressful situation or when you are just thinking about something stressful.
 Adrenaline prepares your body to fight or flee a stressful situation.
 Adrenaline speeds up your breathing and increases your heart rate and shuts off your digestive system and shuts off your immune system temporarily so it can increase your energy to fight or flee.
-Initially you experience a burst of energy followed by feeling irritable.
-Because your adrenaline is only meant to run temporarily and in emergency situations it shuts off leaving you feeling depleted and exhausted.
-Coping skills rebalance and turns off your stress cycle.
+Initially, you experience a burst of energy followed by feeling irritable.
+Because your adrenaline is only meant to run temporarily and in emergencies, it shuts off leaving you feeling depleted and exhausted.
+Coping skills rebalance and turn off your stress cycle.
 For details about using coping skills please see the blog dedicated to them.

 Emotional Cause of Depression

-the feeling stage (sadness, anger and guilt),
+the feeling stage (sadness, anger, and guilt),

 recalling positive memories